Table of Contents

 1. Non-corrodible airtight container

 The procedure for laboratory determination of moisture content can be listed as follows:

 i.
-The air-tight container along with its lid must be first weighed.
+The air-tight container along with its lid must be first weighed(W1).

 ii.
-The specimen sample is then taken in the container and the container along with its lid and the sample is weighed.
+The specimen sample is then taken in the container, and the container, along with its lid and the sample, is weighed(W2).

 iii.
 Then, the container is left in the oven.
-The specimen is dried to a constant weight at a temperature ranging from 105 degree Celsius to 110 degree Celsius for a period of about 16 to 24 hours.
+The specimen is dried to a constant weight at a temperature ranging from 105 degrees Celsius to 110 degrees Celsius for about 16 to 24 hours.

 v.
 The moisture content is then calculated using the following formula: